pingcap/docs/tidb-cloud/use-htap-cluster.md

 ---
-title: Use an HTAP Cluster
+title: Read data from TiFlash
-summary: Learn how to use HTAP cluster in TiDB Cloud.
+summary: Learn how to use an HTAP cluster to read data from TiFlash.
 ---

-# Use an HTAP Cluster
+# Read Data from TiFlash

 [HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) means Hybrid Transactional/Analytical Processing.
 The HTAP cluster in TiDB Cloud is composed of [TiKV](https://tikv.org), a row-based storage engine designed for transactional processing, and [TiFlash](https://docs.pingcap.com/tidb/stable/tiflash-overview)<sup>beta</sup>, a columnar storage designed for analytical processing.
 Your application data is first stored in TiKV and then replicated to TiFlash<sup>beta</sup> via the Raft consensus algorithm.
 So it is real time replication from the row store to the columnar store.